Industry IoT Consortium

-The Industrial Internet Consortium rebranded as the Industry IoT Consortium in August 2021.
-The Industry IoT Consortium is a program of the Object Management Group (OMG).

-The Industry IoT Consortium (IIC) is an open membership organization, with 159 members as of 27 September 2021.
-The IIC was formed to accelerate the development, adoption and widespread use of interconnected machines and devices and intelligent analytics.
-Founded by AT&T, Cisco, General Electric, IBM, and Intel in March 2014, the IIC catalyzes and coordinates the priorities and enabling technologies of the Industrial Internet.
-In August 2021, the organization changed its mission to deliver transformative business value to industry, organizations, and society by accelerating adoption of a trustworthy internet of things.
-No products or services are sold.
+The Industry IoT Consortium (IIC) (previously the Industrial Internet Consortium) is an open-member organization and a program of the Object Management Group (OMG).
+Founded by AT&T, Cisco, General Electric, IBM, and Intel in March 2014, with the stated goal "to deliver transformative business value to industry, organizations, and society by accelerating the adoption of a trustworthy internet of things".

-Its current executive director is Richard Soley.
-Stephen J. Mellor serves as Chief Technical Officer for the Industry IoT Consortium.
+As of February 12, 2024, the IIC contains 224 member organizations.
+The current executive director of the IIC is William Hoffman, and the current chief technical officer is Chuck Byers.

 History

-The Industrial Internet Consortium (IIC) was founded on 27 March 2014 by AT&T, Cisco, General Electric, IBM, and Intel.
+The Industry IoT Consortium (IIC) was founded on March 27, 2014 by AT&T, Cisco, General Electric, IBM, and Intel.
 Though its parent company is the Object Management Group, the IIC is not a standards organization.
-Rather, the consortium was formed to bring together industry players — from multinational corporations, small and large technology innovators to academia and governments — to accelerate the development, adoption and widespread use of Industrial Internet technologies.
+Rather, the consortium was formed with the stated goal to bring together industry professionals to promote the development and adoption of Industrial Internet technologies.

-The mission has changed over the years from a focus on growing an industrial internet market to one more focussed on connectivity and trustworthiness to one focused on digital transformation and deployments.
-The mission, from August 2020, was "To deliver transformative business value to organizations, industry and society by accelerating adoption of a trustworthy internet of things".

-Specifically, the IIC members are concerned with creating an ecosystem for insight and thought leadership, interoperability and security via reference architectures, security frameworks and open standards, and real world implementations to vet technologies and drive innovations (called testbeds).
-The IIC Technology Working Group ratified an Industrial Internet reference architecture on 17 June 2015, which defines functional areas and the technologies and standards for them, from sensors to data analytics and business applications.
+Specifically, IIC members are concerned with "delivering transformative business value to industry, organizations, and society by accelerating the adoption of a trustworthy internet of things".
+The IIC Technology Working Group ratified an Industrial Internet reference architecture on June 17, 2015, which defines functional areas, technologies, and standards for IIC members, including sensors, data analytics, and business applications.

 Testbeds

 The development of testbeds to demonstrate the real-world implementation of Industrial Internet solutions is one of the goals of the IIC.
-As of September 2021, the Consortium has publicly announced 27 testbeds:
+As of February 2024, the Consortium has publicly announced 27 testbeds.